24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 Cholula Tunnels

-The highlight of a visit to Cholula, though, is a series of tunnels under the pyramid.
-They were originally built by archaeologists to research the structure.
+The highlight of a visit to Cholula is a series of tunnels under the pyramid.
+Archaeologists originally built them to research the structure.
 You can explore the tunnels with or without a guide.

 There is also a small museum on-site with a miniature replica of Cholula showing the different layers of the pyramid.

-Unfortunately, I couldn’t enter the church, the pyramid, the museum, or the tunnels when I was there in September 2021.
-At that time, both structures were open only on weekends (COVID) and I visited on weekdays.
+Unfortunately, when I was there in September 2021, I couldn’t enter the church, the pyramid, the museum, or the tunnels.
+At that time, both structures were open only on weekends, and I visited on weekdays.

 pyramid of Cholula